2023 Solar Incentives by State

 - You installed or will install a functioning solar panel system between January 1, 2006 and December 31, 2034.

-- You installed solar panels on your primary or secondary residence, where you live for at least part of the year.
+- You installed solar panels on your primary or secondary residence and you live there for at least part of the year.

 - You invested in a community solar project and the energy it generates is credited against and does not exceed your home’s electricity usage.